Nabucco: Act 3: The Prophecy

 Abigaille is now Queen of Babylon.
-The High Priest of Bel presents her with the death warrant for the Israelites, as well as for Fenena.
+The High Priest of Baal presents her with the death warrant for the Israelites, as well as for Fenena.
 Nabucco, still insane, tries to reclaim the throne without success.
 Though his consent to the death warrant is no longer necessary, Abigaille tricks him into signing it.
 When Nabucco learns that he has consigned his (true) daughter to death, he is overcome with grief and anger.
 He tells Abigaille that he is not in fact her father and searches for the document evidencing her true origins as a slave.
 Abigaille mocks him, produces the document and tears it up.
 Realizing his powerlessness, Nabucco pleads for Fenena's life ("Oh di qual onta aggravasi questo mio crin canuto" / "Oh, what shame must my old head suffer").
 Abigaille is unmoved and orders Nabucco to leave her.